What Is Gum Contouring & Reshaping East Orange, NJ

 What are the risks associated with gum reshaping?

 You could get an infection or have a bad reaction to the anesthesia.
 If you have had surgery and anesthesia before, it is unlikely that you will have a bad reaction this time.
 Simultaneously, if you follow the aftercare instructions, your risk for infection will go down significantly.

 What are my other options?

-If you do not like the appearance of your smile, call (973) 542-7597 and schedule an appointment with our East Orange, NJ dental office.
-We can conduct a thorough examination and take x-rays before discussing what you do not like about your smile.
+If you do not like the appearance of your smile, call (973) 542-7597 and schedule an appointment with our dental office.
+We can conduct a thorough examination and take X-rays before discussing what you do not like about your smile.
 We can then make a series of recommendations for how to address it.
-If you don’t need gum reshaping for medical reasons, you can always have other cosmetic procedures like teeth whitening or dental bonding completed first to see if the impact is significant enough for you.
+If you don't need gum reshaping for medical reasons, you can always have other cosmetic procedures like teeth whitening or dental bonding completed first to see if the impact is significant enough for you.
 Otherwise, if your gums remain an obvious issue, you should explore gum contouring further, and we can then make a recommendation for the best way for you to proceed.

 Back to top of What Is Gum Contouring and Reshaping

 Bleeding gums can be a sign of vigorous brushing or something worse.
 Call for a checkup.If you're looking for answers to why your gums are irritated or bleeding, we can help.
 When it comes to oral health, there are multiple reasons for bleeding gums.
 We can identify the source of the issue and provide treatment.From…